 Yoed’s impressive touring history and deft ability to arrange music, layer sounds, and overdub string sections has garnered him a wealth of experience and recognition within the music world.
 He’s had the privilege of recording with Interpol’s Paul Banks, for whom he arranged and performed all the strings on his first two solo albums.
 In 2008 he recorded with Yael Naim on her Billboard-topping self-titled album and has toured extensively with Regina Spektor as well, most notably on a recent world tour to promote her What We Saw from The Cheap Seats project.

 He has performed in such storied venues as Radio City Music Hall, London’s Royal Albert Hall, the Sydney Opera House, Carnegie Hall, Alice Tully Hall, and the Rose Theatre at Lincoln Center, to name a few.
-Yoed has also appeared on The Today Show and The Tonight Show with Conan O’Brien (NBC), The Late Show with David Letterman (CBS), Good Morning America (ABC), and Later with Jools Holland (BBC).
+Yoed has also appeared on The Today Show and The Tonight Show with Conan O’Brien (NBC), The Late Show with David Letterman (CBS), Good Morning America (ABC), The Late Late Show with James Corden (CBS), The Late Show with Stephen Colbert (CBS) and Later with Jools Holland (BBC).

 The Next Dream, Yoed Nir’s sophomore album, features airy and lushmelodies intended to serve as the soundtrack for dreams and to inspire freedom of imagination as the sounds wash over the listener.
 Moments of meditation lead into those of excitement and tension, like transitioning from one dream to the next.
 Despite each song’s distinct sound, a clear underlying theme begins to appear, a dreamlike fusion where Eastern and Western musical traditions collide.